In this Article

 A few complications that arise because of vomiting blood during pregnancy are mentioned below.

-- Choking: You may often find yourself struggling to swallow food after an episode of vomiting or continuous vomiting.
+- Choking: You may often find yourself struggling to swallow food after an episode of vomiting or if you vomit continuously.

 - Anaemia: Due to the loss of blood, your body may become deficient in healthy red blood cells.
 You may suffer from loss of energy or anaemia.
 It is advisable to intake healthy and nutritious food to restore blood loss.